Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: System Model

 \else

 \fi {\value{enumi}} \end{enumerate}

-To avoid aberrant behavior of the path loss function for small $r$, we further assume that \begin{enumerate}[label={\bf A\arabic*)}] {\value{saveenum}} \item The path loss functions are zero for distances such that they would exceed 1.
-Thus the actual LoS path loss is $\gL(r) \indicator\{\gL(r) \le 1\}$, and similar forms hold for the other pathloss models. {\value{enumi}} \end{enumerate} This effectively removes interferers that are unrealistically close to the typical UE or serving BS for the typical SO.
+\begin{enumerate}[label={\bf A\arabic*)}] {\value{saveenum}} \item To avoid aberrant behavior of the path loss function for small $r$, we further assume that the path loss functions are zero for distances such that they would exceed 1.
+Thus the actual LoS path loss is $\gL(r) \indicator\{\gL(r) \le 1\}$, and similar forms hold for the other pathloss models. {\value{enumi}} \end{enumerate} Such a transformation follows those detailed in \cite{Haenggi2012}, and effectively removes interferers that are unrealistically close to the typical UE or serving BS for the typical SO.

-Recall that $\SINRr$ is a weighted average over a set of scheduled resource elements, $\Sr$.
-Thus, to model this expression, we require the distribution of the fading terms over each of the $(m,n) \in \Sr$ resource elements for each BS $X_k \in \PhiB$, $\{|H^k_{m,n}|^2\}$.
+As $\SINRr$ is a weighted average over a set of allocated resource elements, $\Sr$, we require the distribution of the fading terms over each of the $(m,n) \in \Sr$ resource elements for each BS $X_k \in \PhiB$, $\{|H^k_{m,n}|^2\}$.
+To that end, we stipulate the following.